3 Costly Website Mistakes That Are Driving Your Clients Away (And How to Fix Them)

 She poured her heart into her product line—her Instagram was gorgeous, her customer service was impeccable, and her brand had so much potential.

-The homepage was cluttered with mismatched fonts, a carousel of blurry images and crappy video that slowed the site down, and—worst of all—there was no clear call-to-action.
+The homepage was cluttered with mismatched fonts, a carousel of blurry images and a video that slowed the site down, and there was no clear call-to-action.

 It wasn’t even clear what her website was about.